Top 5 3rd Quarter Trades of Hi - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Hilton Capital Management, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Hilltop Holdings Inc.’s top five trades of the quarter.

-Hilton Capital Management, LLC reduced their investment in NAS:IEI by 605,738 shares.
-The trade had a 8.88% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $117.87.
+Hilltop Holdings Inc. reduced their investment in ARCA:MINT by 307,134 shares.
+The trade had a 4.03% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $98.5.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Hilton Capital Management, LLC bought 857,587 shares of ARCA:BSV for a total holding of 874,203.
-The trade had a 8.45% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $76.09.
+During the quarter, Hilltop Holdings Inc. bought 131,522 shares of NAS:SHV for a total holding of 236,293.
+The trade had a 1.96% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $109.43.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Hilton Capital Management, LLC bought 413,616 shares of NAS:VGSH for a total holding of 1,592,999.
-The trade had a 3.15% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $58.32.
+During the quarter, Hilltop Holdings Inc. bought 226,552 shares of ARCA:JPST for a total holding of 448,192.
+The trade had a 1.54% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $49.96.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Hilton Capital Management, LLC bought 283,069 shares of ARCA:SCHR for a total holding of 808,578.
-The trade had a 1.83% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $50.8.
+During the quarter, Hilltop Holdings Inc. bought 109,195 shares of ARCA:IWR for a total holding of 140,719.
+The trade had a 0.92% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $68.47.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 259,267 shares in ARCA:JAAA, giving the stock a 1.68% weight in the equity portfolio.
-Shares traded for an average price of $48.75 during the quarter.
+The guru sold out of their 100,213-share investment in ARCA:IWX.
+Previously, the stock had a 0.82% weight in the equity portfolio.
+Shares traded for an average price of $63.16 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.